streambased-io/streambased-demos/RAGworkshop/README.md

 ## Preparation

-The workshop is done in several ways this is one of the

 **Prerequisites**

-***Docker***

-Streambased provides a docker demo that contains all of the tools you will need to complete this workshop.
-This is available here: [Docker File](https://github.com/streambased-io/streambased-demos/blob/main/RAGworkshop/docker-compose.yml)

-Entirely local

-If you wish to use you own tools for this workshop you will need to install the following:

-1. A SQL client capable of connecting via JDBC or SQL Alchemy (we recommend Apache Superset).
+1. A SQL client capable of connecting via JDBC or SQL Alchemy (we recommend [SQuirreL Sql](https://squirrel-sql.sourceforge.io/)).
 Streambased provides connection guides here: [https://www.streambased.io/tutorial-guides](https://www.streambased.io/tutorial-guides)
-2. A Jupyter instance with jupysql and sqlalchemy-trino packages installed.
+2. A Jupyter Notebook with jupysql and sqlalchemy-trino packages installed.
 A guide to this can be found here: [https://www.streambased.io/tutorial-guides/jupyter](https://www.streambased.io/tutorial-guides/jupyter)

-If you are running your own Jupyter notebook/Superset instance please install the following packages:
+These are the required packages for this workshop
 ```bash
 pip install trino
 pip install sqlalchemy-trino